NivenT/RLisp/README.md

 Install [Rust](https://www.rust-lang.org/) and then navigate to the src directory in command prompt (or terminal).
 Then run "cargo build" and the project should be built for you.
 To then run it either type "cargo run" into command prompt or navigate to the created application file.

 ## How to Use
 Because this is a Lisp Interpreter, it makes use of a REPL.
 Enter your command and hit enter to see the result.
 Afterwards, repeat.
+Press Ctrl+c to quit.

 ## Native Functions/Special Forms
 Function | Description | Example input | Corresponding output